JimmyThompson/jimmythompson.co.uk/_posts/2016-03-03-hypothesis-driven-development-for-teams.md

 within a team, and that is by embracing hypothesis-driven development.

 [Hypothesis-driven development](http://barryoreilly.com/2013/10/21/how-to-implement-hypothesis-driven-development/)
-(HDD) is a practice which brings the scientific method to software development.
+(HDD) is a practice which brings the scientific method to developing software.
 Instead of stories, which are about delivering specific pieces of value, you perform experiments.
 These experiments are designed to test hypotheses; hypotheses which are meant to achieve a certain outcome.
-We can take this concept and apply it to a team, making team experiments.
+We can take this concept and apply it to a team, creating *team experiments*.

 <figure>
   <img src="/images/experiment-pair.png" alt="Experiment cards"/>
-  <figcaption>An example of an experiment card</figcaption>
+  <figcaption>An example of a team experiment</figcaption>
 </figure>

 I imagine a world where teams maintain a wall of experiments, which they use to